forestDean/johnWaltonPhotography/README.md

-# johnwalton.photography
+# johnwalton.photography.php
-Portfolio website for personal images by John Walton.
+A legacy portfolio website for personal images by John Walton, built with PHP and jQuery.